phenriq694/GoStack_Modulos/level04/gobarber-backend/README.md

 - Mapping App Features: Describing all the functional and non funtional requiriments and business rules of the application, using the layout as reference;

-- Applying TDD with pratices:
+- Applying TDD with pratices: Creating test for the send forgot password email feature;

+- Password Recover: Creating test for the password recover;

+- Passoword reset:

 ### Application Developed

 ### Requirements